Overnight Sourdough Belgian Waffles

 This is a large batch recipe that can also be cut in half.
 If by some miracle you have leftover waffles, don’t let them go to waste, they are PERFECT for meal prep.
 Simply store them in the freezer for up to 3 months.
 Be sure to cool them on a cooling rack, then freeze in a single layer on a large baking sheet for one hour.
 After that place them in air-tight container or a freezer bag.
 Reheat them in a toaster, oven, or air-fryer.
 They will crisp right back up especially in the air-fryer.

-Looking for more breakfast recipes?
+Looking for more BREAKFAST recipes?
 Check these out!

 Bakery Style Vanilla Bean Scones